Morizuq/Morizuq/README.md

 ⚡ Yeah, I use insecticides to debug my code :)

 ### Hahahah!
 Hello 👋 and Welcome!
-#I am Morizuq ✨, a web developer and lover of javascript.
+I am Morizuq ✨, a web developer and a lover of javascript.
 I work with React, Node/Express, MongoDb and solidity - all with passion and willingness to know more 😄.

 <!--
 **Morizuq/Morizuq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.